 “I was on holiday with some friends and whilst they all enjoyed a cheeseboard, it got me thinking… I spent the next couple of days researching vegan cheese online, which led me to joining a vegan cheese class in Berlin.”
 Whilst in Berlin, Mike learnt the newest techniques in the industry and came back to North London full of ideas for his own experiments.

 “There were a lot of failed experiments!
-My friend and housemate, Luke, was incredibly understanding about all the questionable looking (and smelling) tubs in our small kitchen fridge.”After about six months of spending weekends and evenings trialling potential products, Mike’s first vegan cheese, Veganzola (name credit goes to his friend, Chris Beecroft although it now goes by it's pet name, Blue!) was ready to go... our now award winning Blue.
+My friend and housemate, Luke, was incredibly understanding about all the questionable looking (and smelling) tubs in our small kitchen fridge.”After about six months of spending weekends and evenings trialling potential products, Mike’s first vegan cheese was ready to go... our now award winning Blue.
 And just a few weeks later in November 2018, Mike quit his day job in corporate banking (of all things!) to start the company that became Honestly Tasty.

 From Banker to Kitchen Fitter